MicroStrategy/rest-api-docs/docs/common-workflows/manage-transformation-objects/retrieve-a-transformations-definition.md

 In this workflow sample, you want to get the definition of the same transformation object mentioned in [Retrieve a Transformation's Definition](#retrieve-a-transformations-definition), while within a changeset.
 The object ID of the transformation is `6CB9ABB711D3E4F11000E887EC6DE8A4`.
 The transformation is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 A changeset maintains an indivisible group of creations or modifications on modeling objects.
-If you plan to use the response of GET /api/model/transformations/{transformationId} to create a new table or update a specific table's definitions, you should associate all requests with one changeset.
+If you plan to use the response of `GET /api/model/transformations/{transformationId}` to create a new table or update a specific table's definitions, you should associate all requests with one changeset.

 :::info

-Obtain the authorization token needed to execute the request using [`POST /api/auth/login`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).
+Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Obtain the project ID from [`GET /api/projects`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).
+Obtain the project ID from [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).

 :::

-1. Create a changeset using [`POST /api/model/changesets`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-createChangeset).
+1. Create a changeset using [POST /api/model/changesets](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-createChangeset).

    Sample Request Header: